 The Perryman Group

-Uncertainty remains high, the economy is definitely slowing, and many analysts are predicting a recession.
-Nonetheless, there are signals of improvement in key factors shaping potential economic growth.
-At this point, slower growth and possibly some brief retrenching may occur, but a major or protracted downturn is less likely.
-The Perryman Group’s most recent projections indicate real gross product is expected to expand by +2.35% in 2023 on a year-over-year basis, with +2.78% growth in 2024.
-Job gains are projected to be 2.460 million through 2023, with an increase of 3.033 million next year.
+The Perryman Group’s most recent projections indicate real gross product is expected to expand by +2.50% this year on a year-over-year basis, with +2.68% growth in 2025.
+Job gains are projected to be almost 2.783 million through 2024, with an increase of just under 2.865 million jobs the following year.

 About Dr. M. Ray Perryman and the Perryman Group